Stop! Your Lease Extension in Childwall Could Be FREE

 We will accept a lease that has been extended under the provisions of the Leasehold Reform Act 1993 provided statutory compensation would be available to the leaseholder.

-The conveyancing solicitors that we work with handle Childwall lease extensions and help protect your position.
+The conveyancers that we work with handle Childwall lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
 The conveyancer we work with provide it.

-Childwall Lease Extension Example Cases:
+Childwall Lease Extension Case Studies:

-Maisie, Childwall, Merseyside,
+Tia, Childwall, Merseyside,

 Childwall case: